-2.8M The PRA expects firms to identify potential refinements needed to their methodology by monitoring their own credit experience against the internal credit rating assessments and changes made by ECAIs to their methodology and criteria.
-This should include addressing any previously identified shortcomings in the firm's internal credit assessment process (including any that were identified as part of the independent reviews mentioned in paragraph 2.2 above).

-2.8N Where some or all of the internal credit assessment process is outsourced, the PRA expects firms to also demonstrate the effectiveness of the systems and processes the outsourcer has in place, including validation, to ensure that outsourced internal credit assessments for assets satisfy the expectations set out in 2.8A to 2.8M and that the requirements of SII Regulations 2015/35/EC Article 274 are also satisfied.
-Firms should provide evidence that appropriate oversight systems and processes including governance are in place and have been carried out effectively for outsourced credit assessments.

-2.9 If the PRA judges that a firm is unable to provide satisfactory assurance using its own internal resources, it may choose to commission an independent review, which may take the form of a report commissioned from a skilled person under Section 166 of the Financial Services and Markets Act 2000 (FSMA).
+- 2.8M The PRA expects firms to identify potential refinements needed to their methodology by monitoring their own credit experience against the internal credit rating assessments and changes made by CRAs to their methodology and criteria.
+This should include addressing any previously identified shortcomings in a firm's internal credit assessment process (including any that were identified as part of the independent reviews mentioned in paragraph 2.5B above). - 2.8N Where some or all of the internal credit assessment process is outsourced, the PRA expects firms also to demonstrate the effectiveness of the systems and processes that the outsourcer has in place, including validation, in order to ensure that outsourced internal credit assessments for assets satisfy the expectations set out in paragraphs 2.8A to 2.8M above and that the requirements of Rules 7.1A, 7.2A and 7.5 to 7.8 in the Conditions Governing Business Part of the PRA Rulebook are also satisfied.
+Firms should provide evidence that appropriate oversight systems and processes including governance are in place and have been carried out effectively for outsourced credit assessments. - 2.9 If the PRA judges that a firm is unable to provide satisfactory assurance using its own internal resources, it may choose to commission an independent review, which may take the form of a report commissioned from a skilled person under Section 166 of the Financial Services and Markets Act 2000 (FSMA).